 Having been a medical student in London, I trained in orthopaedics at the Royal National Orthopaedic Hospital, Stanmore.
 I completed my training as the Lecturer in the Academic Department of Orthopaedics at University College, London.
 Towards the end of my training I worked for a year at Harvard University at the Massachusetts General Hospital in Boston.
-During that time his work was centred around primary and revision arthroplasty.
-It was in America that he developed a specific interest in hip arthroplasty and hip revision surgery.
+My work in the USA was centred around primary and revision arthroplasty.
+It was in America that I developed a specific interest in hip arthroplasty and hip revision surgery.

-In 1999, he was appointed as a Consultant Orthopaedic Surgeon at the University Hospital, Queen’s Medical Centre, Nottingham with a specialist interest in hip and knee surgery.
+In 1999 I was appointed as a Consultant Orthopaedic Surgeon at the University Hospital, Queen’s Medical Centre, Nottingham with a specialist interest in hip and knee surgery.
 I have continued to work to progress my skills and develop my practice during my nineteen years as a Consultant.